LAWN mDNS/Bonjour (Apple AirPlay, Mirroring, etc) Pilot

 Here is a start to some of what we have observed:

-LAWN is made up of multiple networks which are accessed through the GTwifi and GTother wireless SSIDs as well as wired LAWN ports.
-When a user authenticates to GTwifi (in this case the iOS device and laptops), they are placed on a network based on their user id.
-This means that by default all of your GTwifi devices are placed on the same network, similar to what happens on your home network...only you are sharing that network with 4000 of your closest friends!
+LAWN is made up of multiple networks which are accessed through the eduroam and GTother wireless SSIDs as well as wired LAWN ports.
+When a user authenticates to eduroam (in this case the iOS device and laptops), they are placed on a network based on their user id.
+This means that by default all of your eduroam devices are placed on the same network, similar to what happens on your home network...only you are sharing that network with 4000 of your closest friends!
 Note that this works throughout the campus and is not location dependant, allowing devices and applications to stay connected as you are mobile.
 At this point in time all GTother users are placed on a separate network regardless of their username (this will change with the upcoming replacement of GTother).
 By default, any device on LAWN can communicate (unicast) with any other device on LAWN regardless of which of these networks you are connected.

 Network Changes Made